clio-lang/clio/docs/learn/official-tutorial/calls.md

   a + b
 ```

-We can run call this function in two different ways.
+We can call this function in two different ways.
 You saw the first form in the Hello World! section:

 ```text
 export fn main argv: